wp-plugins/bh-faq/readme.txt

 = Can i use my color =

-yes, you can use your desire colors from under Settings called "BH FAQ Setting".
+yes, you can use your desire from under Settings called "BH FAQ Setting".

 == Screenshots ==